Understanding Eukaryotic Genes

 Gene structure, transcription, translation, and alternative splicing are challenging concepts for many undergraduates studying biology.
 These topics are typically covered in a traditional lecture environment, but students often fail to master and retain these concepts.
 To address this problem the GEP has designed a series of six “Understanding Eukaryotic Genes” (UEG) Modules that employ an active learning approach using a bioinformatics tool, the genome browser, to help students understand eukaryotic gene structure and functionality.
 The UEG Modules have helped countless students learn about eukaryotic gene structure and expression, simultaneously acquiring skills in the use of a genome browser, and have prepared them to pursue genome annotation projects as independent research.

-This module introduces students to the UCSC Genome Browser.
+This module introduces students to the GEP UCSC Genome Browser.
 After completing this module students will be able to navigate to a genomic region and to control the display setting for different evidence tracks.
-Additionally, students will be able to explain the relationships among DNA, pre-mRNA, and protein.

 This module illustrates how a primary transcript (pre-mRNA) is synthesized using a DNA molecule as the template.
 After completing this module students will be able to explain the importance of the 5′ and 3′ regions of the gene for initiation and termination of transcription by RNA polymerase II, and identify the beginning and end of a transcript using the capabilities of the genome browser (RNA-Seq, Short Match).